 |Long Carpet, Short Carpet||Produces a carpet like material, either long or short, based on the underlying surface color or texture file.|

-The following image indicates the possible properties for Basic materials (Rhino 5) and Custom materials (Rhino 6) that can be changed in Rhino’s Material Editor.
+The following image indicates the possible properties for the Custom materials that can be changed in Rhino’s Material Editor.
 Areas that have a white overlay are not supported by Enscape, or are not currently available.
-All the Advanced Settings are functional in both Rhino 5 and Rhino 6.
+All the Advanced Settings are functional.

 Rhino's Material properties options